UPPMAX/programming_formalisms/DevelopmentDesign/README.md

 - The General vison of the project
 - The Project Plan and goal
 - The Project scope
-- Inital buissnes suit from finacial anlaysis, could be replaced by the scientific motivation, proposal for the project.
+- Initial business suit from financial analysis, could be replaced by the scientific motivation, proposal for the project.
-- Requirments understanding, through use case design.
+- Requirements understanding, through use case design.

 ### Elaboration
 The elaboration phase is focused on the refinment of requirments the design of the software and test that are to be run throught the project iteration lifetime.